Universal Fault-Tolerant Quantum Computing with Stabiliser Codes: Universal Fault-Tolerant Logical Operator Implementations

 \subsection{Gradational Logical Operator Implementations}

 A gradational logical operator implementation is one of the form

-where each $\mathcal{U}_i$ is a unitary, fault-tolerant (and hence bounded-spread) quantum channel and each $\mathcal{K}_i$ is a quantum channel that allows for error-correction, but acts trivially on logical operators.
-The action of such an implementation consists of channels $\mathcal{U}_i$ that transform the logical space interspersed with channels $\mathcal{K}_i$ that are used to remove errors to ensure that the state of the code remains in the appropriate logical space at all times.
+where each $\mathcal{U}_i$ is a unitary, LNP (and hence bounded-spread) quantum channel and each $\mathcal{K}_i$ is a quantum channel that allows for error-correction, but acts trivially on logical operators.
+The action of such an implementation consists of channels $\mathcal{U}_i$ that {each fault-tolerantly} transform the logical space interspersed with channels $\mathcal{K}_i$ that are used to remove errors to ensure that the state of the code remains in the appropriate logical space at all times.
 Gradational logical operator implementations are thus fault-tolerant by construction.
-However, they are not unitary (since the channels $\mathcal{K}_i$ are not unitary) and so are not constrained by Theorem~\ref{Th1}.
+Indeed, the non-unitary channels, $\mathcal{K}_i$, ensure they are ELNP by preventing the spread of correctable errors, but also allow the spread of uncorrectable errors necessary to circumvent Corollary \ref{Cor1}.

 Gradational logical operator implementations can be understood as the minimal approach to circumventing Corollary \ref{Cor1}.
 Indeed, gradational logical operator implementations can be decomposed into unitary quantum channels used to transform the logical information interspersed with error correction, which is in the spirit of standard fault-tolerant quantum computing.
-However, unlike unitary implementations of logical operators, intermediate error-correction is integrated into the implementation of gradational logical operator implementations themselves, and cannot be avoided by increasing the code size.
-Indeed, since the spread of each timestep is bounded (as each $\mathcal{U}_i$ must have bounded spread), the time taken for an unbounded-spread, gradational logical operator implementation necessarily grows with the size of the code size, $l$.
+However, unlike unitary implementations of logical operators, intermediate error-correction is integrated into gradational logical operator implementations themselves, and cannot be avoided by increasing the code size.
+Indeed, since the spread of each timestep is bounded (as each $\mathcal{U}_i$ must have bounded spread), the time taken for an unbounded-spread, gradational logical operator implementation necessarily grows with the code size, $l$.
 Thus, gradational logical operator implementations allow for universal fault-tolerant quantum computing in a natural way, but only at the cost of introducing a significant time overhead associated with unbounded-spread logical operator implementations.

 We now consider two common approaches to fault-tolerant logic gates that are specific examples of gradational logical operator implementations: code deformation, and pieceable fault tolerance.